abpy/improved-sapling-tree-generator/README.md

 * down angle variation is now on a curve so it affects branches less at the bottom of the tree
 * changed order of shapes, added Inverse Tapered Cylindrical shape
 * consistent method of calculating the number of child stems and leaves, and more even distribution
+* hexagonal leaves now have UVs, and UVs are centered in the map

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree